 With Google stealing away all the thunder, Bing isn’t the first ad channel that would come to your mind when it comes to PPC.
-Now, if you think your company is drawing in some remarkable revenues through Facebook Ads and AdWords, then Bing is something that you must try out.
+Now, if you think your company is drawing in some remarkable revenues through various ppc management services like Facebook Ads and AdWords, then Bing is something that you must try out.

 Starting with Bing

 Did you know Bing represents a whopping 20% of the entire US search volume?

 Did you know Bing has also partnered with Yahoo to display advertisement, ultimately pushing itself over the 30% market share?
 In simple words, this means that if you are only choosing to advertise on Google, you are easily losing out on one-third of the potential customers.

 In addition, to claim a higher market share, Bing has also introduced Bing Rewards, which allows you to get paid for searching.

 What’s the best part about Bing is that because a fewer number of people run Bing Ads, this platform can be at least 70% less expensive than other advertising channels!

 Isn’t that great!
 This deal is a single-handed deal to boost your company’s ROI, which is driven by your CPC, conversion rates, and sales volumes.

 Also, if you are under the impression that using Bing is going to be difficult, you are mistaken.
 Bing is pretty similar to Google’s keyword planner.
 Take a look at this screenshot to resolve your doubts.